25 GCSE Maths Questions And Answers By Topic And Difficulty

 Students will often try to list multiples of each number until they find a common multiple.
 This can be a laborious process and is therefore subject to arithmetic errors.
 The most efficient method is to write each number as a product of its prime factors.

-For more GCSE maths questions take a look at our free Lowest common multiple and Highest common factor lessons and for more personalised support schools can plug gaps with our targeted one-to-one interventions.
+For more GCSE maths questions look at our free Lowest common multiple and Highest common factor lessons.
+For more personalised support schools can plug gaps with our targeted one-to-one maths tutoring.

 20. Venn diagrams maths question